 - Examples include 4 x flying 30s (30m acceleration, 30m top speed, 30m deceleration), each separated by a couple of minutes of rest

 - Another option is to include running strides, with the last 30-50m run at close to top speed.

 - Speed endurance running intervals can also be very effective.

 #5 Include running drills

-In terms of running drills, two of the most effective include high knees and A-skips.
+Two of the most effective running drills are high knees and A-skips.

 High knee drills are particularly effective:

 - Try adding in 3 sets of high knee running for 20-40m into your training schedule.